DrgnFireYellow/EmuWeb/README.md

 ## Setup

+### Setup with Docker

+1. Create the container with `docker run --name EmuWeb -p 8080:80 -v ~/EmuWeb/games:/EmuWeb/games -v ~/EmuWeb/games:/EmuWeb/artwork ghcr.io/drgnfireyellow/emuweb:latest`.
+This will create the container, make the page available on port 8080, map the games folder to ~/EmuWeb/games, and map the artwork folder to ~/EmuWeb/artwork.
+2. Add your legally obtained roms to the games folder in the sub-folder for the appropriate system.
+3. (Optional) Add game artwork (such as box art) to the artwork folder in png format named as [rom name].png.
+For example, if I had a rom called SuperMario64.z64 I would name my artwork file SuperMario64.z64.png.
+4. Restart the container.
+5. Open your web browser and connect to the forwarded port.

+### Standalone Setup

 1. Clone the repository from GitHub or download and extract the zip.
 2. Add your legally obtained roms to the games folder in the sub-folder for the appropriate system.
 3. (Optional) Add game artwork (such as box art) to the artwork folder in png format named as [rom name].png.
 For example, if I had a rom called SuperMario64.z64 I would name my artwork file SuperMario64.z64.png.